MetaMask/core/.github/pull_request_template.md

 - [ ] I've updated the test suite for new or updated code as appropriate
 - [ ] I've updated documentation (JSDoc, Markdown, etc.) for new or updated code as appropriate
 - [ ] I've highlighted breaking changes using the "BREAKING" category above as appropriate
-- [ ] I've prepared client pull requests to resolve any breaking changes using preview builds
+- [ ] I've prepared draft pull requests against client and consumer packages to resolve any breaking changes